Local workers - Qualifications - Agriculture, Forestry and Fishing

 |Cairns - Agriculture, Forestry and Fishing||2016||2011||Change|

-Overall, 27.6% of the Agriculture, Forestry and Fishing held educational qualifications, and 45.0% had no qualifications, compared with 22.2% and 56.3% respectively for Queensland.
+Overall, 51.9% of the workers (Agriculture, Forestry and Fishing) who held educational qualifications, and 45.0% had no qualifications, compared with 39.9% and 56.3% respectively for Queensland.

-The major differences between the qualifications held by the Agriculture, Forestry and Fishing workforce in Cairns and Queensland were:
+The major differences between the qualifications held by the workforce (Agriculture, Forestry and Fishing) of Cairns and Queensland were:

-- A larger percentage of local workers with Certificate III & IV Levels (24.3% compared to 17.7%)
+- A larger percentage of local workers (Agriculture, Forestry and Fishing) with Certificate III & IV Level (24.3% compared to 17.7%)

-- A larger percentage of local workers with Bachelor or Higher degrees (16.4% compared to 10.8%)
+- A larger percentage of local workers (Agriculture, Forestry and Fishing) with Bachelor or Higher degree (16.4% compared to 10.8%)

 The largest changes in the qualifications held by the Agriculture, Forestry and Fishing workforce in Cairns between 2011 and 2016 were:

-- Bachelor or Higher degrees (+109 local workers)
+- Bachelor or Higher degree (+109 local workers)

-- Certificate III & IV Levels (+88 local workers)
+- Certificate III & IV Level (+88 local workers)

-- Advanced Diploma or Diplomas (+28 local workers)
+- Advanced Diploma or Diploma (+28 local workers)